jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ##### Basic

 If the User logs in with a Basic UserAccount they are presented with a simple HubView.
 Consisting of all the Devices they're allowed to see.
 Selecting any of these will open the Device Config Screen for the specific Device.
+It is from here you may also turn the house (all Devices) OFF, or access all notifications from the time you've been away (Logged out).

 ##### Admin

 If the User logs in with an Admin UserAccount they are presented with the same simple HubView as a Basic UserAccount, as well as the Admin Panel.
-Manage Users will let you go see a list of all non-Admin Users and either delete the UserAccount or see their Basic HubViews.
-In future an Admin User will be able to add Devices to the BlackList of any user in the list.
+Manage Users will let you go see a list of all non-Admin Users and either delete the UserAccount or add/remove devices to/from user Blacklists.

 Manage Devices takes the User to a list of Devices in the system.
 Selecting any of these Devices will delete it from the System.
 Selecting the New Device Button will take the User to the Create Device screen where a new Device can be created of any available type (Any new DeviceTypes will automatically be added to the list).
 The Device will be given a default label or a custom one if specified.
 It can also be created in either the ON or OFF state.

-Manage Notifications will in future allow the admin to dictate which devices will send notifications.
+Manage Rooms takes the User to a list of Rooms in the system.
+From here you can create new Rooms, delete existing Rooms, or add/remove Devices from any given Room.

 ### DeviceSceneBuilder